-In Martinique, the climate is tropical, hot and humid all year round, with a relatively cool and dry season from January to mid-April.
-From mid-June to mid-November it is hot, humid, and rainy.
-Tradewinds blow steadily in the cool and dry period.
+In Martinique, the climate is tropical, hot, and humid all year round, with a relatively cool and dry season from January to mid-April.
+From mid-June to mid-November, it is hot, humid, and rainy.
+Tradewinds blow steadily in the cool and dry periods.

 Martinique: Things to see and do

 - Hike Mont Pelée.
 This still-smoldering volcano destroyed the former capital of St Pierre in 1902.

 - Visit the island’s northern part for rainforest-covered mountains, or head south for beautiful beaches and quiet bays.